ghostersk/flask_url_shortener/README.md

 # Original Project belongs to Xemeds - tiny0:
 https://github.com/xemeds/tiny0

+--> Updated it to work with Python 3.10

 # How it works

 Each URL that is submitted goes through a simple check for validity and/or added http:// before it to redirect successful.